Last Updated on March 17, 2021 by Julia Wilson

 Also known as striped, the mackerel tabby pattern is the dominant wild-type which consists of well-defined, evenly spaced thin vertical stripes on the sides of the body which extend from the shoulder to the tail, rings around the legs and tail and pale ground colour.

-The spotted coat is a variant of the mackerel tabby however a modifier gene breaks the characteristic mackerel stripes up into spots.
+The spotted tabby is a variant of the mackerel tabby however a modifier gene breaks the characteristic mackerel stripes up into spots.
 This combination of spots on a pale background makes the cat look like a miniature leopard.

-Also known as blotched or marbled, the classic tabby coat pattern consists of dark whorls on a lighter background.
+Also known as blotched tabby, the classic tabby pattern consists of dark whorls on a lighter background.
 The ideal classic tabby will have a bullseye or oyster mark on each flank.
-The classic tabby is recessive to the mackerel tabby.

-When viewed from above, the shoulders of a classic tabby have the appearance of a butterfly, and the classic is sometimes referred to as a butterfly tabby.
+When viewed from above, the shoulders have the appearance of a butterfly, and the classic pattern is sometimes referred to as a butterfly tabby.

-Also known as Abyssinian tabby, the ticked tabby has a gene which hides the tabby striping, leaving only the underlying agouti colouration.
+Also known as Abyssinian tabby or agouti tabby, the ticked tabby cats have a gene that hides the tabby striping, leaving only the underlying agouti colouration.
 Each hair has bands of colour along the hair shaft.
 There is little to no striping on the body, but some faint fine barring may be present on the face, legs and tail, this may be more apparent if the cat is heterozygous, meaning its genetic makeup is Ta/Tm or Ta/tb

 Tabby M on the forehead